allen-turing/hello-codestormer-docker/README.md

 Command to build our docker image  `docker build -t codestormer/hello-codestormer-docker .` we use . because we were in the same directory in which we had our Dockerfile

-Create a docke repository and then run  `docker push codestormer/hello-codestormer-docker:hello-codestormer-docker`
+Create a docker repository and then run  `docker push codestormer/hello-codestormer-docker:hello-codestormer-docker`

-`codestormer` is the username `hello-codestormer-docker` is the name of the repository
+`codestormer` is the username

+`hello-codestormer-docker` is the name of the repository